Dennis Tanner: 2011–2014

 Dennis gets a job as a lollipop man as he is fed up with Norris constantly making jibes about him sponging.
 However, Dennis soon gets bored and meets an old client of his, Ritchie de Vries (Robin Askwith), to try to relaunch his musical career.
 He organises a gig at the bistro for him, which goes well, and he and Gloria Price (Sue Johnston) later agree to become his full-time managers.
 Rita becomes concerned about how close he is getting to Gloria, who makes no secret that she feels she would be better suited to Dennis.
 In February 2014, Dennis patches his relationship up with Rita after falling out over Gloria, but when Gloria announces her departure to explore the world and offers Dennis the chance to join her, he declines, however changes his mind, and sneaks out of the Rovers later that night to join Gloria.
 Gloria's family look on with disgust as Dennis jumps into her car.
 Rita emerges from The Rovers just as Dennis and Gloria drive past in a Jaguar E-Type.
 Dennis laughs and waves at Rita from the car, bidding her farewell.
 Rita watches her husband depart as she stands on the street with her friends and onlookers.

 Several months later, Rita finds Dennis in hospital, having been sleeping rough after being dumped by Gloria.
 Rita refuses to forgive him but allows him to sleep on her sofa.
 Dennis consoles Rita when her close friend, Tina, dies after being murdered by Rob Donovan (Marc Baylis).
 Having helped Rita through her grief, they reconcile, although Dennis hatches a plan where he stages an almighty argument with Julie in The Rovers which ends in her throwing him out onto the streets, knowing that Rita would take him in.
 Norris, however, is suspicious of Dennis and has been giving him a hard time since he returned.
 When moaning about Dennis to Julie, Norris learns of Dennis' plan after Julie accidentally reveals all, so Norris then tries to persuade Rita to leave Dennis.
 An argument ensues in The Kabin between Dennis and Norris, which results in Dennis punching Norris in the face and causing him to fall over, just as Rita enters.
 Rita physically throws Dennis out of The Kabin, and he sadly bids farewell to Julie before leaving Weatherfield for the last time.
 Over a year later, Dennis writes to Rita asking for a divorce.

-Six years later, Rita is surprised to receive a parcel from Dennis' solicitor containing a funeral urn and a letter, and is shocked to learn that Dennis has recently died of dementia and wants her to scatter his ashes in Blackpool, prompting a gang of street residents to get a party bus to travel there.
+Six years later, Rita is surprised to receive a parcel from Dennis' solicitor containing a funeral urn and a letter, and is shocked to learn that Dennis has recently died from dementia and wants her to scatter his ashes in Blackpool, prompting a gang of street residents to get a party bus to travel there.
 During a rest stop, Rita sets the urn down but it is crushed by an ambulance, effectively scattering Dennis' ashes.